YevgeniyShunevych/nunitextras-hierarchicalcategories/README.md

 ```

 All module attributes should inherit `HierarchicalCategoryAttribute`.
+Root class can be static without attributes.
+Typically name it with a category name, like `Feature`, `Module`, `Component`, etc.

-### Use in Tests
+### Use in tests

-Mark the tests with corresponding attributes:
+Mark tests with corresponding attributes:

 ```cs
 [Test]